 A Guide to Lead Welding: Tips & Techniques

-Lead is a waterproof metal that melts easily and is less prone to corrosion, making it an ideal choice for many welding projects.
-Although lead is often used for automobile parts and pipes, it is highly toxic when handled improperly.
+Lead is a waterproof metal that melts easily and has a low corrosion rate as such, there are many welding applications where lead can be appropriately used.
+While lead is often used for automobile parts and pipes, it is also highly toxic when not handled in an appropriate way.

 What is Lead Welding?

-Lead burning is a welding process used to join lead sheets.
-It is a manual process carried out by gas welding, usually oxy-acetylene.
+Lead burning is a welding process for joining lead sheets.
+It is a manual process that utilizes gas welding, typically oxy-acetylene.

-This process joins sheets of lead together manually with the use of a torch flame, the only difference being it doesn’t require flux.
-Flux is a chemical cleaning agent used mainly before soldering electronics, but never for lead welding.
+This process is manual and joins lead sheets with a torch flame, and the only difference is that it doesn’t require flux.
+Flux is a chemical cleaning agent used primarily for soldering electronics, but is never used for lead welding.

-The welding of other metals, however, does require the use of flux.
-Similar to copper, lead has its own fluxing agent and therefore does not need any additional flux for welding.
+Flux is required for the welding of other metals however.
+Again, lead has its own fluxing agent like copper and therefore does not require additional flux to weld.

-Lead can be identified by the color of an unfinished surface (white to gray), the color and structure of a newly fractured surface (light gray, crystalline), and the color of a freshly filed surface (white).
+Lead can be differentiated from other metals based on the color of the unfinished surface (white to gray), color and condition of the newly fractured surface (light gray, crystalline) and the color of a newly filed surface (white).

 MORE: What is Welding?